top of page

 My foraging continues in markets, fields and seashores across California.
 I have a great respect for pigs and have been curing pork now for many years.
 Turning raw meat into crudo or ham has been a highlight of my charcuterie efforts.

 On this website I offer the culmination of years of practice and experience.
-You are in safe hands when order my food or have your party catered.
+You are in safe hands when you order my food or have your party catered.

 bottom of page